SFRL/onlyeelzvisualiser/README.md

 # onlyeelzvisualiser

-Fun little music visualiser coded in p5.js and WebGL (shaders based on [https://github.com/aferriss/p5jsShaderExamples](this repo)).
+Fun little music visualiser coded in p5.js and WebGL (shaders based on [this repo](https://github.com/aferriss/p5jsShaderExamples)).

-Works in the browser [https://sfrl.github.io/onlyeelzvisualiser/] with microphone input.
+Works in the browser https://sfrl.github.io/onlyeelzvisualiser/ with microphone input.